manavo/CodeIgniter-ORM/README.md

 $this->model->var3 = $this->input->post('var3');
 ```

-To save you the hassle of doing this, SmartModel allows you to pass an array of POST variable names into the ```php create()``` method.
+To save you the hassle of doing this, SmartModel allows you to pass an array of POST variable names into the ```create()``` method.
 So instead of the code above, you can simply do the following:

 ```php
 $this->model->create(array('var1', 'var2', 'var3')); // reset the model to be empty, and then read var1, var2 and var3